pocesar/apify-login-session/README.md

     }]
 });

+const { session, error } = call.output;

+// if it fails, the error will be filled with something
+// otherwise, the session will have the Session parameters, that can be
+// instantiated manually using `new Apify.Session({ ...session, sessionPool })`

 // load the session pool from the storage, so it has our new
 // session. this might change in the future const sessionPool = await Apify.openSessionPool({